yashkarambe/CBIR_System/README.md

    cd CBIR_System

 2. **Install Dependencies**
+    ```bash
     pip install -r requirements.txt

 3. **Set Up Pinecone API**

-    Sign up at Pinecone.
+    - Sign up at Pinecone.
-    Create an API key and update the project settings with your API key and environment.
+    - Create an API key and update the project settings with your API key and environment.

 3. **Configure Django**

-    Update settings.py with your database and media settings.
+    - Update settings.py with your database and media settings.
-    Run the migrations:
+    - Run the migrations:

     ```bash
     python manage.py makemigrations